skydoves/Rainbow/README.md

 }
 ```

-Of course.
-Here is an improved version of the documentation, rewritten with a more formal and instructive tone, improved grammar, and with all Java-specific examples removed to focus on modern Kotlin usage.

-***

 ## Usage Guide

 The `Rainbow` class provides a fluent and expressive API for applying gradients and tints to Android `View` instances.